Frequently Asked Questions about Admissions

 Are there funds available to sponsor student participation in conferences and symposia?

-Applicants interested in the Institute for Comparative Literature and Society at Columbia (ICLS) should apply directly to the Department of Spanish and Portuguese, clearly indicating their interest in Comparative Literature and Society on the cover of their application or in the subfield section in the Application (Part 1).
+Applicants interested in the Institute for Comparative Literature and Society at Columbia (ICLS) should apply directly to the Department of Latin American and Iberian Cultures, clearly indicating their interest in Comparative Literature and Society on the cover of their application or in the subfield section in the Application (Part 1).
 Copies of all such applications are forwarded to the ICLS, which has a separate admissions process from that of the department.
 Applicants are informed about the outcome of both admissions processes in due course.
-Students may also apply to ICLS after having matriculated at Columbia.
+Students may also apply to the ICLS after having matriculated at Columbia.
 If accepted into the program, students receive the M.Phil. and Ph.D. through Spanish and Portuguese; Comparative Literature and Society is listed on their transcript as a certificate of concentration.
 Please see the ICLS page on requirements.
 Students can also obtain a Certificate in Feminist Scholarship through the Institute for Research on Women and Gender (IRWAG) at Columbia, and a Certificate in Medieval and Renaissance Studies from the Interdepartmental Committee on Medieval and Renaissance Studies.

 What are the areas of interest available in the department?

 The department recognizes a number of general areas of interest: Medieval, Early Modern Peninsular / Colonial, Modern Peninsular (XVIII-XXI centuries), Modern Latin American (XIX-XXI centuries), Transatlantic Cultural Relations, and Hispanic Media Studies.
 These rubrics are meant to provide intellectual foundation and guidance, not to serve as limits for work undertaken by individual students.
-The faculty is very responsive to specific needs that students may have in pursuing their intellectual projects successfully within and outside the department.
+The faculty is very responsive to specific needs that students may have in pursuing their intellectual projects within and outside the department.
+The department does not offer a graduate program in Portuguese; it does, however, offer graduate-level courses in Luso-Brazilian culture.
+Students—especially those concentrating in Latin American culture—are strongly encouraged to take these courses.